digitalocean/vulcan/README.md

 It is difficult to retain data in Prometheus for long-term storage as there is no built-in way to backup and restore Prometheus data.
 Mirroring
-Prometheus (running multiple identically-configured Prometheus servers) is an option for high availability (and good for the role of monitoring), but newly created mirrors lack historical data and therefore don't provide historical data any additional replication factor.
+Prometheus (running multiple identically-configured Prometheus servers) is an option for high availability (and good for the role of monitoring), but newly created mirrors lack historical data and therefore don't provide historical data or any additional replication factor.

 Vulcan is horizontally scalable and built for long-term storage.
 In order to accommodate growing load, add more resources to Vulcan.
 There is no need to think about how to shard data and how sharding will affect queries.